 All investment balances are principally uninsured and subject to normal credit risk.
 Investments are classified as either current or noncurrent based on maturity dates and availability for current operations.
-Investments included in noncurrent assets consist of board-designated investment funds of \$247,287,000 and \$222,335,000 as of June 30, 2014 and 2013, respectively.
+Investments included in noncurrent assets consist of board-designated investment funds of \$251,672,000 and \$247,287,000 as of June 30, 2015 and 2014, respectively.
 Based on the System's investment policy, such amounts could be liquidated, at the discretion of the Board, to satisfy short-term requirements.

-Substantially all investments, other than borrowed funds required to be expended on capital projects, are classified as trading securities, with unrealized gains and losses included in revenues and gains in excess of expenses.
+Substantially all investments, other than borrowed funds required to be expended on capital projects, are classified as trading securities, with unrealized gains and losses included in revenues and gains in excess of (less than) expenses.